 Merck Forest and Farmland Center, Rupert, Vermont

 Merck Forest and Farmland Center is our absolute favorite place to go camping in the winter and spring.
 Seriously.
-This awesome nonprofit maintains eight beautiful Vermont cabin rentals on more than 3,000 acres of wilderness.
+This awesome nonprofit maintains eight beautiful Vermont cabin rentals on more than 3,000 acres of wilderness in the Taconic Mountains.

 Our favorite part about these rustic cabins in Vermont?
 All of them are dog-friendly, and they are completely secluded from the rest of the world.
 We have yet to see another person while staying here.
 It’s pure bliss!